Let me start by admitting that meditation is hard.

 - Lie on your back in a comfortable position.
 Rest your arms by your sides, palms facing up.

-- Click on the image below and I’ll guide you through a 5-minute Body Scan Meditation, methodically drawing your attention to physical sensations all the way from the soles of your feet up to the crown of your head.
+- Listen as I guide you through a 5-minute Body Scan Meditation, methodically drawing your attention to physical sensations all the way from the soles of your feet up to the crown of your head.

 - Be curious and try to notice any areas of tightness, pain or discomfort.
 Breathe into these areas, consciously allowing your muscles to let go of tension.